seanpmaxwell/Typescript-Best-Practices/README.md

 #### Conventions

-**Cover important behavior, not every input combination.** Test meaningful behavior including boundaries and failure paths—whether triggered by users, jobs, other services, or internal operations.
-Integration tests check cooperation; E2E tests protect critical workflows.
+**Cover important behavior, not every input combination.** Test meaningful behavior triggered by users not ever theoretical edge case.

-**Developers write their own unit tests**, even during rapid development.
-Writing tests doubles as proofreading: it exposes confusing interfaces and missing cases.
-Ideally they write integration tests too; a dedicated tester adds a valuable second perspective.
+**Developers write their own unit/integration tests**, even during rapid development.
+Writing tests not only catches bugs but doubles as proofreading.

-**Add E2E tests where they pay off most.** They are expensive to write and maintain (e.g. Cypress).
-Early on, focus on unit and integration tests; add E2E coverage as the app stabilizes, starting with the flows that would hurt most if broken.
+**e2e tests can come later and/or be done by a dedicated tester** They are expensive to write and maintain (e.g. Cypress).

 ---